lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 **Why a purpose-built own delegation contract rather than reusing an existing solution.** Other delegation frameworks we looked into are far more complex and flexible than this role needs, and that unused flexibility is attack and misconfiguration surface.
 A minimal, non-upgradeable contract instead makes KDF's guarantees structural — owner can never `execute()` or sign, one active delegatee, immediate revocation with a cooldown-gated assignment, irreversible `terminate()` — keeping the audited surface small.

 **Why keep cryptography outside the protocol.** All signature verification lives in KDF, so the eventual move to post-quantum signatures means updating only KDF, not the protocol.
 The protocol just does a generic ERC-1271 check against the delegation contract address and never needs to know how a signature is produced, so a PQ migration stays entirely within KDF.
-See [Post-Quantum (PQ) Readiness](#post-quantum-pq-readiness) below.

 ### Technical Specification